w3c/wot-thing-description/proposals/common-definitions/README.md

 1. Each TD form MUST be expanded before using its information in a protocol driver.
 However, it is not required that TDs be expanded upon receipt.
 2. If a term is available in a form and is also available in a definition, the value in the form MUST be used.
 In other words, local definitions have priority over global definitions, making it possible to overwrite when needed.
 3. Even if all necessary terms are defined in a form, if there is a link to a reference, the TD MUST be expanded.
 This is required to guarantee that all protocol-related terms are available in a form.
+4. TODO: https://github.com/w3c/wot-thing-description/pull/2163#issuecomment-3562576204 should be incorporated

 To expand the form in an affordance:

-- Check whether there is a `connection` or `form` available.
-If neither is present, check whether there is a top-level `connection` or `form` available.
+- Check whether there is a `formDefaults` available.
+If not present, check whether there is a top-level `form` available.
 If neither is present, this form SHOULD be complete and can be used in a binding driver.

 ## Examples